Clare Scott is a graduate from Ohio Connections Academy (OCA) and has attending the public virtual charter school since the seventh grade.

 Through tutoring her classmates at OCA in math and as a lead Latin tutor at Cleveland State, Clare got a great deal of satisfaction from helping others learn.
-Two years ago she was hired at Cleveland State’s tutoring center as a structured learning assistance (SLA) leader for freshman English, where she prepares lesson plans, facilitates discussions, and assigns group work.
+Two years ago she was hired at Cleveland State’s tutoring center as a structured learning assistance (SLA) leader for freshman English, where she prepared lesson plans, facilitated discussions, and assigned group work.
 This passion for learning inspires Clare to one day be a college professor.

-A member of the National Honor Society and a student news editor and writer for the Connections Academy newsletter, The Monitor, Clare said she enjoys the different opportunities the school has given her to interact with other students.
+A member of the National Honor Society and a previous news editor and writer for the Connections Academy newsletter, The Monitor, Clare said she enjoyed the different opportunities the school has given her to interact with other students.

 Clare recently received word that she has been accepted into Princeton.
 Because her family has a history of serving in the military, Clare plans to defer her enrollment to serve in the army.
 Murray, who graduated from OCA in 2018, is currently a member of Ohio’s National Guard and is pursuing a degree in engineering at the Ohio State University.